h3llo-hacker/fc/src/github.com/docker/docker/docs/extend/index.md

 In the following example, you install the `sshfs` plugin, verify that it is enabled, and use it to create a volume.

-> **Note**: This example is intended for instructional purposes only.
-Once the volume is created, your SSH password to the remote host will be exposed as plaintext when inspecting the volume.
-You should delete the volume as soon as you are done with the example.

 1. Install the `sshfs` plugin.

     ```bash